DexApp/RomelApp/README.md

 # RomelApp
-Decentralized DApp on the Solana blockchain.
+Decentralized App on the Solana blockchain.